 The Group determines the impairment of assets by cash-generating units based on the business segments, in which the assets are grouped by the minimum unit that generate largely independent cash inflows.
-In regard to idle assets, the future prospects or sales expectations are considered when determining impairment by cash-generating units, in which the assets are grouped by individual assets or multiple assets.
-As a result of assessment, if the recoverable amount is determined to be lower than the carrying amount, the carrying amount is reduced to the recoverable amount and the reduction is recognized as impairment loss.
+In regard to idle assets, the future prospects or sales expectations are considered when determining impairment by cash-generating units, in which the assets are grouped by individual asset or multiple assets.
+As a result of impairment assessment, if the recoverable amount is determined to be lower than the carrying amount, the carrying amount is reduced to the recoverable amount and the reduction is recognized as impairment loss.
 The recoverable amount of an asset or cash-generating unit is the higher of its fair value less costs of disposal and its value in use.
-The impairment losses are recognized in "Other operating expenses."
+The impairment losses are recognized in "Other operating expenses" in the consolidated statement of profit or loss.